VictorAndres20/nest-backend-generator/README.md

 # Database, Backend NestJS and Frontend React generator
 ------------------------------------------------------------------------------------------------------------------------------------------------

-- Use models_template.xlsx
+- Use models_template.xlsx or a drawDB.io json file
 Models for database representation for ORM

-- In main.py change variables paths
+- In  a `.env` file update variable paths
+See `env-example` file

-- Create src folder for NestJS executing main.py
+- Generate src folder for NestJS executing main.py

 - Create NestJS project with nest cli